PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 Then on regular decision dates (thrice per week for the first month), each model is provided with a list of featured events on which to place bets.

 - Event Choice Strategy : We focus on the **top 10 trending Polymarket events**, ranked by one-week trading volume.
-    - To keep things fresh, we only pick markets that **end within two months**, avoiding stagnant bets.
+    - To avoid stagnant bets, we only pick markets that **end within two months**.
+    - By rotating through fast-moving, high-attention markets, our leaderboard stays dynamic and captures the **real pulse of prediction markets**.
     - We also **exclude crypto events**: their extreme volatility goes against our goal of testing reasoning from fundamentals.
-    - By rotating through fast-moving, high-attention markets, our leaderboard stays dynamic and captures the **real pulse of prediction markets**.

 The agent run can go as follows: